-If you are averse to using herbicide, you can smother the stem end after cutting it from the rest of the vine.
+If you are averse to using herbicides, you can smother the stem end after cutting it from the rest of the vine.
 If you prefer, wrap ropes or tape around the bottom of the tarp to keep it secure over the root.
-Wild grape vine must have sunshine to grow.
+Wild grapevine must have sunshine to grow.
+Virginia creeper generally prefers the shade.

 Or, you can dig the root out of the ground after having cut the stem at the end.
 Be prepared, however, because this plant has a large root system.

-The surest way to eradicate wild grape vine, or for that matter, any unwanted vine, is during the autumn, when they are pulling nutrients back into their roots for their winter nap.
+The surest way to eradicate wild grapevine, or for that matter, any unwanted vine, is during the autumn, when they are pulling nutrients back into their roots for their winter nap.
 Cut the vine at the beginning of the stem and carefully and safely paint just the cut end of the remaining stump with herbicide.
+(Extension)

-Also, bear in mind none of these methods will kill any of the rest of the vine that is running/growing along the ground.
-These runners will either have to be pulled up or smothered, or cut where the roots have anchored themselves into the ground and the cut end safely and carefully painted with herbicide.
-This is the situation I in which I find myself in my transition area, and I think I should tackle this task soon.
+Also, bear in mind that none of these methods will kill any of the rest of the vine that is running/growing along the ground.
+These runners will either have to be pulled up or smothered, or cut where the roots have anchored themselves into the ground, and the cut end safely and carefully painted with herbicide.